Fund Ticker: GFIGX

 Weighted Avg.
 Market Cap ($MM): Average firm market capitalization weighted by security weight.
 MSCI EAFE Index: The MSCI EAFE Index is recognized as the preeminent benchmark in the United States to measure international equity performance.
 It comprises the MSCI country indices that represent developed markets outside of North America: Europe, Australasia, and the Far East.
 The MSCI Growth EAFE Index includes those MSCI EAFE Index companies with higher price-to-book ratios and higher forecasted earnings growth rates.
 You cannot invest directly in an index.
 Price/Book: A valuation ratio of a company’s current share price compared to its book value.
 Price/Earnings (trailing 12 months): A valuation ratio of a company’s current share price compared to its past 12-month earnings.
 Return on Equity: Net income divided by book equity.
 Price Momentum: Total return over the prior 12 months.

-*The Advisor has contractually agreed to waive a portion of its management fees and/or reimburse expense through March 30, 2017.
+*The Advisor has contractually agreed to waive a portion of its management fees and/or reimburse expenses through November 2, 2018.

-©2015 Morningstar, Inc. All Rights Reserved.
+©2017 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating (based on a Morningstar risk-adjusted return measure that accounts for variation in a fund’s monthly performance, including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
-The Gerstein Fisher Multi-Factor® International Growth Equity Fund (GFIGX) was rated 3 stars over a 3 year period (approximately 350 funds in category).
+The Gerstein Fisher Multi-Factor® International Growth Equity Fund (GFIGX) received 3 stars and 3 stars among Foreign Large Growth funds for the 3-year and 5-year periods, based on risk-adjusted performance ending 3/31/17 (approximately 300 funds in category).

 This strategy and mutual fund investing involve risk.
 Principal loss is possible.
 Investments in foreign securities involve greater volatility and political, economic, and currency risks as well, as differences in accounting methods.
 These risks are greater in emerging markets.
 Small-, medium-, and microcapitalization companies tend to have limited liquidity and greater price volatility than large-capitalization companies.
 Growth stocks typically are relatively more expensive than value stocks; however, value stocks have a lower expected growth rate in earnings and sales.
 Options on securities may be subject to greater fluctuation in value than an investment in the underlying securities.
 The investment in options is not suitable for all investors.
 The risks of investments in derivatives include imperfect correlation between the value of these instruments and the underlying assets; risks of default by the other party to the derivative transactions; risks that the transactions may result in losses that partially or completely offset gains in portfolio positions; and risks that the derivative transactions may not be liquid.
 Unlike mutual funds, ETFs do not necessarily trade at the net asset values of their underlying securities, which means an ETF could potentially trade above or below the value of the underlying portfolios.
 Additionally, because ETFs trade like stocks on exchanges, they are subject to trading and commission costs, unlike open-end investment companies.